upvc windows spraying

 UPVC windows are very common in the UK, as the material, unplasticized polyvinyl chloride, is one of the most popular polymers in the country, especially in construction.
 The material is inexpensive, reliable, and can be painted relatively easily.
 This allows homeowners to reimagine their uPVC windows and uPVC doors, and with a little planning and some uPVC spraying, they can completely redecorate the outside of their home.

-When painting uPVC windows (by this i mean the frames not painting the glass like our previous post), there are a few methods that can be used.
+When painting uPVC windows (by this I mean the frames not painting the glass like our previous post), there are a few methods that can be used.
 But the best way to paint uPVC windows is spray painting.
 Using the correct, solvent-based uPVC paint and a spray gun on uPVC window frames and uPVC doors is the technique used by most professionals, and for good reason.

 Is spray painting uPVC windows worth it?